bowers-illinois-edu/short-course-causal/README.md

-# Short Course on Causal Inference Beyond the Basics for IPM 2019
+# Short Course on Matching for Adjustment and Causal Inference

-This is the repository for a short course on causal inference taught at [EIM](https://ucu.edu.uy/es/eim) in July of 2020.
+This is the repository for a short course on causal inference taught at [EIM](https://ucu.edu.uy/es/eim) in July of 2023.
 Please let me know if you find these materials useful.
 Please use the Issues and/or Pull Requests to improve them for us all.

 ## License